okayyjen/mealplanner/docs/admin-ui-meals.md

 4. **View the Meal**
 	- Click the drop-down arrow.
 	- Click the Show button to view the meal.
-	- Click the necessary tabs (Method, Summary, Nutrition and ingredients) if needed to view those sections of a meal.
+	- Click the necessary tabs (Method, Summary, and Nutrition) as needed to view those sections of a meal.

 ![View a Meal](view-a-meal.jpeg)